-But in our approach to nanosecond laser shock peening (ns LSP), the plastic equation of state of gold was used.
+were studied.
+But in our approach to nanosecond laser shock peening (ns LSP), the plastic EOS of gold was used.
 Therefore, the elastic-plastic phenomena were not reflected.
 Previously, the problem of plastic transformations was solved for the case of ultrashort pulse: see work with molecular dynamics [7-9, 11], as well as hydrodynamic studies in which the phase transitions were embedded together with elasto-plasticity [64, 71, 72].

-There are two LSP technologies: the traditional ns LSP with confinement of metal expansion by water and modern femtosecond LSP (fs LSP).
-Peculiarities of the fs LSP were discussed above in Sections 2 and 3.
-These peculiarities are caused by increase of Hugoniot Elastic Limit (HEL) in ultrashort shock waves.
-Thus, plastic peening is absent even behind sufficiently powerful ultrashort shocks.
+There are two LSP technologies: the traditional ns LSP with confinement of metal expansion by water and modern femtosecond (fs) LSP.
+Peculiarities of the fs LSP were discussed above in sections 2 and 3.
+These peculiarities are caused by increase of the Hugoniot elastic limit (HEL) in ultrashort shock waves.
+So, plastic peening is absent even behind sufficiently powerful ultrashort shocks.